 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in 7101 Broadway, San Antonio TX 78209 and an unofficial copy is available at www.ahisd.net.
+The hard copy of the district's official policy manual is available for review at 7101 Broadway, San Antonio, TX, 78209 and an unofficial electronic copy is available at https://pol.tasb.org/Home/Index/172.